Site for John Lawrence Bencze, Associate Professor (Emeritus),

 Teaching & Learning Principles

-Teaching and learning in school science and technology, as with other subjects, are highly complex - affected by myriad simultaneously-changing, often interacting and unpredictable factors.
-Factors include characteristics of: students, teachers, parents/guardians, learning environments, school administrative personnel, and government policy and guidelines (which, in turn, often are affected by socio-political factors).
-Consequently, the recommendations here should only be taken as a set of principles to be considered.
-Most recommendations are linked to one or more webpages that provide(s) more detailed descriptions and access to relevant resources.
+Teaching and learning in school science and technology and in other subjects are highly complex, influenced by myriad simultaneously-changing, often interacting and unpredictable factors - including characteristics of: students, teachers, parents/guardians, learning environments, school administrative personnel, and government policy and guidelines (which, in turn, often are affected by socio-political factors).
+Consequently, the recommendations here should only be taken as a set of optional principles.
+Most recommendations are linked to one or more web pages that provide(s) more detailed descriptions and access to relevant resources.
 Many of them are based on a short article: Imagine ... - in which I explore ways of addressing several issues in school science.
 I also have provided a list of bi-polar constructs to consider when planning and evaluating teaching and learning.
 Clearly, there are other issues needing attention in school science, and it is important that all educators determine those most important to them.
 Please write to me about anything you find/don't find here.

 Particularly because curricula often are highly standardized, it can be easy to forget that each student has a unique set of needs, abilities, resources, etc. Some students come to school with many advantages over others - in the sense, for example, that their food may be more nutritious and plentiful, their home lives more caring, and their access to physical resources (e.g., computers) more plentiful than other students.
 Abraham Maslow was a pioneer in recognizing that some students have needs, particularly biological ones, that must be addressed before meaningful learning can progress.
 Although teachers often cannot address all such needs, it is essential for them to always keep in mind that students' learning may be limited due to fundamental needs.